msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Workflows

-There are a few steps that should be followed for a deployment, don't worry if you don't understand the concepts immediately, they will make more sense later on.
+There are a few steps that should be followed for a deployment - don't worry if you don't understand the concepts immediately, as they will make more sense as we continue through the module.

 1. **Scope** - check resources that need to be created for a given project
 2. **Author** - create the configuration file